eclipse-vertx/vert.x/core_manual_ruby.md

     var eb = new vertx.EventBus('http://localhost:8080/eventbus');

 The parameter to the constructor is the URI where to connect to the event bus.
 Since we create our bridge with the prefix `eventbus` we will connect there.

+You can't actually do anything with the bridge until it is opened.
+When it is open the `onopen` handler will be called.

 The client side event bus API for registering and unregistering handlers and for sending messages is exactly the same as the server side one.
 Please consult the JavaScript core manual chapter on the EventBus for a description of that API.